Lafri-13/dsgp-group23-business-data-harbour/README.md

 ## 3️⃣ Vector Database + Embeddings

-This is one of your strongest technical contributions.
+This is one of the strongest technical contributions.

 Instead of using a normal database:

-You:

 * Converted product data into embeddings
 * Stored them inside a vector database (FAISS)